 What really sets our wines apart is our patient approach to maturation.
 Red wines are aged for 22 months in 100% French oak and another year in bottle prior to release.
 This produces a polished, ready-to-drink wine that will continue to evolve in the cellar.

-Our wine club is the best way to experience Tempus Cellars, with two allocations per year in March and September.
+Our wine club is the best way to experience Tempus Cellars, with three allocations per year in March, September, and December.

 In the Walla Walla Airport District